Lichtblick-Suite/lichtblick/app/PanelAPI/README.md

 # PanelAPI

-The `PanelAPI` namespace contains React [Hooks](https://reactjs.org/docs/hooks-intro.html) and components which allow panel authors to access Webviz data and metadata inside their panels.
+The `PanelAPI` namespace contains React [Hooks](https://reactjs.org/docs/hooks-intro.html) and components which allow panel authors to access Studio data and metadata inside their panels.
 Using these APIs across all panels helps ensure that data appears consistent among panels, and makes it easier for panels to support advanced features (such as multiple simultaneous data sources).

 To use PanelAPI, it's recommended that you import the whole namespace, so that all usage sites look consistent, like `PanelAPI.useSomething()`.